andifalk/secure-oauth2-oidc-workshop/setup/README.md

 ### Eclipse IDE specific requirements

-If you are an Eclipse user, then the usage of the Eclipse-based [Spring Toolsuite](https://spring.io/tools) is strongly recommended.
+If you are an Eclipse user, then the usage of the Eclipse-based [Spring ToolSuite](https://spring.io/tools) is strongly recommended.
 This eclipse variant already has all the required gradle and spring boot support pre-installed.

 In case you want to stick to your plain Eclipse installation then you have to add the following features via the eclipse marketplace:

-* Buildship Gradle Integration (Version 3.x).
+* BuildShip Gradle Integration (Version 3.x).
 This might be already pre-installed depending on your eclipse variant (e.g. Eclipse JavaEE) installed
 * Spring Tools 4 for Spring Boot (Spring Tool Suite 4)